MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 ## Type equivalence and compatibility

-Type equivalence is not defined in M. Any two type values that are compared for equality may or may not return `true`.
-However, the relation between those two types (whether `true` or `false`) will always be the same.
+Type equivalence is not fully defined in M. It is acceptable for an M implementation to return `false` when type values are compared for equality.
+If `true` is returned, at minimum, the following criteria must be met: the two values must be based on the same nullable primitive type and the response returned must be consistent if the same values are repeatedly compared (that is, multiple recurrences of the same comparison must all either evaluate to `true` or to `false`).

 Compatibility between a given type and a nullable primitive type can be determined using the library function `Type.Is`, which accepts an arbitrary type value as its first and a nullable primitive type value as its second argument: